alinangnaiba/visa-sponsorship-scout/README.md

 Update is pulled from the CSV file coming from the url above.
 There is a background job running every day to check for updates [here](https://github.com/alinangnaiba/sponsorship-scout-bg/tree/master).

+Nothing fancy, I was just playing around with RavenDB NoSQL database and Azure but I eventually moved the API to GCP.